UdayGodaba/Netflix_Clone/README.md

 - Configured Firebase for auth backend and hosting UI
 - Initialized Sign In and Sign Up logic
 - Setup Redux toolkit
+- TMDB is used as an API for movies

 # Features